 The alternatives may involve the relocation and/or consolidation of additional capabilities; such as the relocation of usable equipment in the existing melt pour facility or the consolidation of equipment or capabilities within buildings in the vicinity of the new melt pour facility.

 Demolition of existing structures may be necessary under the alternatives.
-Demolition efforts are not discussed in detail in this document and will be addressed under a separate Programmatic Environmental Assessment (Dated: March 2014) or Supplemental Programmatic Environmental Assessment (Dated: November 2015).

 Projects that could be required under the alternatives include: